-Up until that point I only had three kids to contend with and that, in some respects, was very easy.
+Until we re-homed Hachi The Malamute, I only had three kids to contend with and that, in some respects, was very easy.
 Children are effectively allowed anywhere now.
 We no longer see signs in shops & restaurants saying ‘No Children’ but I hadn’t been aware of just how many signs still state ‘ NO DOGS!’.

 I understand why dogs are not permitted inside furnished castles however I am still quite baffled as to why dogs are not allowed in the grounds and gardens?
 It doesn’t make sense to me.

 We left the UK in 2011 and our youngest two children were too small to remember it.
-Having studied Australian history (only the nice bits!) and French history, they had no real understanding of British history so I had this grand plan to go castle bagging during our ten day visit to Northumberland and teach them a little bit about English history.
+Having studied Australian history (only the nice bits!) and French history, they had no real understanding of British history so I had this grand plan to go castle bagging during our ten-day visit to Northumberland and teach them a little bit about English history.

 I’m not sure my plan to teach them anything worked but they took an interest, read all the signs and seemed happy to visit more!